tabularis-ai/.github/profile/README.md

 - 🔒 **Maintain Privacy:** Simulate real data characteristics with synthetic data while using 0% actual sensitive data.
 - 🌍 **Versatile Applications:** Banking, Healthcare, Retail, Research, Telecommunication, Utilities, Government.

-## 🌟 Pilot Program 🌟
-Join our exclusive pilot program to experience the next generation of artificial data.
-Secure your spot today and transform your data handling.

 ## Open Source
 Here we will publish our work in open source, providing the community with tools to leverage synthetic data securely.